cponc8/CemaNeige/README.md

 First run of the model will take longer as time is needed for compilation.

 ## Prerequisites
-Python3
+* Python3 software

-Packages: pandas, numpy, csv and numba
+* Python3 packages: pandas, numpy, csv and numba

 ## Content
 * **CemaNeige.py**: Python object to run the CemaNeige snow accounting routine.